Lincoln Day Dinner 2017

 Much to his wife Tina’s delight, Lars has picked up more than 70 awards from the Associated Press, Society of Professional Journalists, the National Press Club, including two Emmy’s and a Peabody for his reporting and documentaries.
 He’s a weekly guest on Fox News, and has appeared on “The O’Reilly Factor”, “Larry King Live”, “Scarborough Country”, “Fox and Friends,” BBC radio and countless local radio shows around the United States.

-Keynote Speaker Tomi Lahren is a television and online video host, and a conservative political commentator.
-She currently hosts Tomi for TheBlaze.
+Special Guest Speaker Tomi Lahren is a television and online video host, and a conservative political commentator.
+She most recently hosted Tomi for TheBlaze.
 She was previously the host of On Point with Tomi Lahren on One America News Network (OAN).

 Her commentary has garnered widespread attention: in late 2016, The New York Times described Lahren as a "rising media star" and BBC News called her "the young Republican who is bigger than Trump on Facebook".